Omobowale-Alao/POWER-BI-MERRY-HOTEL-GROUP-PERFORMANCE-ANALYSIS-/README.md

 The analysis highlights the following key findings:

 •	Nigeria leads in bookings, revenue, cancellations, and revenue loss, reflecting its dominant role but also operational challenges.
 •	Revenue is primarily driven by Africa (Nigeria and Ghana) and Europe (France, Spain, and Germany).
 •	High cancellation rates, especially in Nigeria, are impacting overall revenue performance.

 **Key Recommendations**
 1. Reduce Cancellations

-	•	Implement flexible booking options and customer incentives for commitment.

-	•	Enhance customer engagement through loyalty programs and personalized offers.

 2. Leverage Regional Performance

-	•	Expand marketing efforts in high-performing regions (Nigeria, Ghana, France, Spain).

-	•	Strengthen partnerships with online travel agents and local travel agencies.

 3. Address Revenue Loss

-	•	Improve guest experiences and introduce upselling strategies to offset revenue loss.

 **How to Use This Repository**
 • Data Analysis: Explore scripts and visualizations to understand revenue, cancellations, and market performance.
 • Recommendations: Access detailed insights and strategies to guide decision-making.

 For questions, feedback, or contributions, feel free to reach out via +447900910071.